canberra house.

 Functionality remains at the forefront, with a floor-mounted, handheld shower and bath filler—a lifesaver for anyone who has ever washed a child’s hair.

 Despite the monochrome scheme, the interplay of textures keeps the space visually dynamic.
-Matte ceramics, glossy tiles, and warm timber create a layered, tactile experience that softens the starkness of white.
+Glossy ceramics, matte tiles, and warm timber create a layered, tactile experience that softens the starkness of white.

 laundry.